nuts-foundation/nuts-documentation/pages/architecture.rst

 The registry contains mostly relational and identifying information.
 It must be able to answer questions like:

 * What is the FHIR endpoint for this care provider?
-* Which Nuts nodes do we need to connect to?
 * Which Nuts nodes serve a particular Care Provider?
 * To which care provider does this care professional belong to?
 * and others